scale-tone/durable-mvc-starter/README.md

 Note that `accessTokenFactory` should be a method returning a promise.
 It will be called every time an access token is needed.

 For *demo and test* purposes (e.g. when running everything on your local devbox) you might just want to provide some test user name.
-Then call method like this:
+Then call the `DurableEntitySet.setup()` method like this:
 ```
 DurableEntitySet.setup({